 In the wake of the country’s response to COVID-19, Dr. Jimmy now also heads the Mental Health Psycho-Social Support (MHPSS) sub-cluster within the Ministry of Health and takes an active lead on giving out key messages and support relating to mental health issues.

-“We have even been involved with those who have been repatriated and quarantined, as mental health is a significant part of this too, when being confined means time away from families and this adds a lot of stress and anxiety to people.”
+‘We have even been involved with those who have been repatriated and quarantined, as mental health is a significant part of this too, when being confined means time away from families and this adds a lot of stress and anxiety to people’ explains Dr. Jimmy.

-The team also goes out to other institutions to run information sessions to educate people on recognising the signs and impacts of mental health on individuals and how to best use resources available around them to cope or when to refer them to a specialist.
+The team also runs information sessions at various institutions to educate people on recognising the signs and impacts of mental health on individuals, and how to best use the resources they have available around them to cope, as well as when to refer them to a specialist.

 Dr. Jimmy believes that more mental health awareness, education and advocacy is needed at the community level, particularly to improve people’s understanding of mental health and its importance in times of crisis.

 The team has also been working with healthcare team leaders and health workers under their responsibility to take care of their own wellbeing in preparation for COVID-19.
 Furthermore, the team has met with the carers of people with mental health conditions, to share experience and knowledge on how to provide further support to patients in response to the global pandemic.

 Dr. Jimmy says that the studies he received under the Australia Awards scholarship has broadened his knowledge and perspective and have significantly impacted his clinical work.